percovichgianluca/CardGameStats/README.md

 # Blackjack Poker & Other Card games
 # Simulations and Statistics
-# Imported from previous repository, inquire for more information
+Repository initialized from a previous repository created by stevebroll under GPLv3 License.